 Melanoma is a rare form of skin cancer.
 It is more likely to invade nearby tissues and spread to other parts of the body than other types of skin cancer.
 When melanoma starts in the skin, it is called cutaneous melanoma.
 Melanoma may also occur in mucous membranes (thin, moist layers of tissue that cover surfaces such as the lips).
 This summary is about cutaneous (skin) melanoma and melanoma that affects the mucous membranes.

 The most common types of skin cancer are basal cell carcinoma and squamous cell carcinoma.
 They are nonmelanoma skin cancers.
 Nonmelanoma skin cancers rarely spread to other parts of the body.
-For more information, see Skin Cancer Treatment.
+Learn more about Skin Cancer Treatment.

 In men, melanoma is often found on the trunk (the area from the shoulders to the hips) or the head and neck.
 In women, melanoma forms most often on the arms and legs.

 When melanoma occurs in the eye, it is called intraocular or ocular melanoma.
-For more information, see Intraocular (Uveal) Melanoma Treatment.
+Learn more about Intraocular (Uveal) Melanoma Treatment.

 Being White or having a fair complexion increases the risk of melanoma, but anyone can have melanoma, including people with dark skin.

 These and other signs and symptoms may be caused by melanoma or by other conditions.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

-For pictures and descriptions of common moles and melanoma, see Common Moles, Dysplastic Nevi, and Risk of Melanoma.
+Find pictures and descriptions of common moles and melanoma at Common Moles, Dysplastic Nevi, and Risk of Melanoma.

 In addition to asking about your personal and family health history and doing a physical exam, your doctor may perform the following tests and procedures to find and diagnose melanoma: